tc39-transfer/proposal-compartments/2-virtual-module-source.md

 ### CommonJS

-There is no, singular perfect solution for binding CommonJS, especially taking into account that an asynchronous loader cannot immitate Node.js's synchronous loader.
+There is no singular, perfect solution for binding CommonJS, especially taking into account that an asynchronous loader cannot immitate Node.js's synchronous loader.
 But, any Node.js library that is portable to the web must be sufficiently